x-englishwordnet/xewn/README.md

 </p>

-*'Shadow'* English WordNet can be thought of as a  fork of upstream  [globalwordnet/english-wordnet](https://github.com/globalwordnet/english-wordnet).
-But this is misleading as it does not live a life of its own.
+Xtended Open English Wordnet builds on upstream  [globalwordnet/english-wordnet](https://github.com/globalwordnet/english-wordnet).
+It does not live a life of its own.
 Rather, it brings extra data, tools and constraints to the core project. **The set of core data is exactly the same.**

-Please note this independent initiative is not endorsed by the Global WordNet Association.
+Please note this independent initiative is not endorsed by the Global Wordnet Association.
 Data issues should be referred to the upstream project.

 ***

-This project  is designed to produce a __transformed__ version of English WordNet data in the form of
+This project  is designed to produce a __transformed__ version of Open English Wordnet data in the form of

-- augmented XML files in the __xsrc__ directory
 - WordNet-format data in the __wndb__ directory
 - SQL versions